fdzsergio/SFFocusViewLayout/README.md

 ## Acknowledgement

-This [CocoaPod](https://cocoapods.org/pods/SFFocusViewLayout) is heavily inspired by the Ultravisual example of [Ray Wenderlich](http://www.raywenderlich.com/99087/swift-expanding-cells-ios-collection-views).
+This framework is heavily inspired by the Ultravisual example of [Ray Wenderlich](http://www.raywenderlich.com/99087/swift-expanding-cells-ios-collection-views).

 ## License

 SFFocusViewLayout is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://raw.githubusercontent.com/fdzsergio/SFFocusViewLayout/master/LICENSE) file for more info.